johnkm516/zen-federation/README.md

 - [x] [Apollo GraphQL SDL bindings to Prisma](https://paljs.com/generator/sdl) generated via my modified fork of [Pal.js/Generator](https://github.com/johnkm516/prisma-tools-federation) Thank you [**@AhmedElywa**](https://github.com/paljs) 🎎
 	- [x] Code-generate Apollo Federation 2 subgraphs that can compose a supergraph out of the box
 	- [x] Code-generate GroupBy resolvers
-	- [ ] (Coming soon) Code-generate transactional batch mutations where you can input a list of mutations and it will run them in order as a [Prisma transaction](https://www.prisma.io/docs/concepts/components/prisma-client/transactions "Prisma transaction")
+	- [x] Code-generate transactional batch mutations where you can input a list of mutations and it will run them in order as a [Prisma transaction](https://www.prisma.io/docs/concepts/components/prisma-client/transactions "Prisma transaction")
+	- [ ] (Coming soon) Code-generate raw SQL input resolvers

 - [x] [PrismaSelect](https://paljs.com/plugins/select/) to solve the GraphQL N+1 problem for all queries for free.
 - [x] Custom npm scripts to code generate the NestJS GraphQL types and resolvers on Prisma schema changes.
 - [x] Custom Nx workspace generator to :